Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

 Jayson Tatum Insights vs. the Hawks

-- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.
+- This season, Jayson Tatum has made 9.8 field goals per game, which accounts for 21.0% of his team's total makes.

+- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- The Hawks give up 44.1 rebounds per contest, ranking 19th in the NBA.
+- On the boards, the Hawks have given up 44.1 rebounds per game, which puts them 19th in the league.

+- In terms of assists, the Hawks are 22nd in the league, allowing 26 per game.

-- The Hawks are the eighth-ranked squad in the NBA at allowing threes, giving up 11.9 made 3-pointers per contest.
+- The Hawks are the eighth-ranked team in the league at allowing threes, conceding 11.9 made 3-pointers per game.

 Jayson Tatum vs. the Hawks